YannMoisan/hands-on-cats/README.md

 This hand's on focuses on concrete use cases instead of complex theory.
 The goal is to show that you can use scalaz to improve your code and remove some boilerplate.

 I've chosen some pieces of code that can benefit from scalaz.
-For each, a test suite will help you tu understand what the code do, and test your refactored code
+For each, a test suite will help you understand what the code does.

 # Read the specifications